 Can an international citizen apply to the MD-PhD Program and receive funding?

 Foreign citizens (those who are not US citizens or permanent residents) with competitive applications are welcome to apply.
-Although international students are not eligible to receive funding provided by the National Institutes of Health (NIH) Medical Scientist Training Program (MSTP) grant, an outstanding foreign student could be offered admission to the program with funding if selected for one of Harvard University's International Scholarships, if available.
-If the funding is available, this funding opportunity is limited to one international student per year.
-It is required to have at least one year of university level course work from a US or Canada university for entrance at HMS.
-Foreign students who do not have a BA/BS from an institution in the US or Canada are not accepted for admission.
-Alternately, if you have a foreign school undergraduate degree already you would have to complete 1 academic year (2 semesters) in the United States prior to matriculating at Harvard Medical School.
-We would also accept a year doing graduate work or research work in a university affiliated lab.
-For the year requirement, the lab does not have to associated with Harvard University.
-Generally, we do want applicants to complete some kind of coursework as well because and AMCAS typically does not accept foreign transcripts.
+Although international students are not eligible to receive funding provided by the National Institutes of Health (NIH) Medical Scientist Training Program (MSTP) grant, an exceptional foreign student could be offered admission to the program with funding from other sources.
+This funding opportunity is usually limited to one international student per year.
+HMS requires applicants to have at least one year of university level course work from a US or Canadian university.
+If you have a foreign school undergraduate degree already you would have to complete 1 academic year (2 semesters) in the United States or Canada prior to matriculating at Harvard Medical School.
+Foreign students who do not have a BA/BS from an institution in the US or Canada are not likely to be accepted for admission.

 How many applicants are granted interviews each year?